 - The community who benefits from the resources a high quality and effective school provides.

 - A faculty who expects to provide the assurance of a quality education and a commitment to continuous improvement.

 - Alumni who expect the value of their degree to increase over time.

-The rigorous review process of ACBSP accreditation provides a platform for continuous improvement and ACBSP standards provide the process for the Lindenwood School of Business and Entrepreneurship to Build the Future of Business
+The rigorous review process of ACBSP accreditation provides a platform for continuous improvement and ACBSP standards provide the process for the Plaster School of Business and Entrepreneurship to Build the Future of Business

 Accreditation Council for Business Schools and Programs

 Overland Park, KS 66213

 The Society for Human Resource Management has acknowledged Lindenwood University’s undergraduate human resource management degree program as being fully aligned with SHRM’s HR Curriculum Guidebook and Templates.
 Lindenwood was the first university in the state to earn this important distinction, which is the highest honor awarded to university degree programs.
 SHRM is the world’s largest association devoted to human resource management, with more than 250,000 members in more than 140 countries.